hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/i05-WebPortal.md

     + Single SSID
         + Provisioning and network access through same SSID
         + Rarely used, because of complications
-            + VLAN change is required after provisioning
+            + VLAN change is required after provisioning - changing VLAN requires disconnect first to gain new IP addr
             + Provisioning SSID has to be secured, requires layer 2 authentication
             + Guest support not recommended, due to layer 2 authentication
-    + Dual SSID
+    + Dual SSID - More Scalable
         + Provisioning happens through one SSID
             + Deployed with CWA (and AD authentication in general)
             + Guest support is recommended, as layer 2 authentication is open